 31 January 2021, and have earned an average of at least £520 a month from

 November to January inclusive.
 Details of the Job Retention Bonus are here, and full guidance for applying will be published in September.

-The Plan for Jobs also included a Kickstart Scheme that encourages employers to take on young members of staff.
-Funding will be available to pay 100% of the National Minimum Wage for up to 25 hours of work a week, and employers can top up this money if they wish.
+The government has also launched a Kickstart Scheme that encourages employers to take on young members of staff.
+Funding is available to pay 100% of the National Minimum Wage for up to 25 hours of work a week, plus associated NI and pension contributions, and employers can top up this money if they wish.
 Participants must be aged 16 to 24 and be claiming Universal Credit.
-Details of how the scheme works will follow.

 If you are unsure about any aspect of the scheme, the Croner Business Support Helpline can help.

 The government has a tool to help businesses in England carry out